 Illinois law binds executors to a strict timeline – probate proceedings initiation must happen within 30 days of the testator’s death.
 Fulfilment of tax requirements is mandatory within appointed timeframes.
 In contrast, the laws in other states may be more flexible with regard to such procedures and timelines.

 Illinois’ executor compensation is subject to varying factors such as task complexity, an aspect that is not universally adopted across all states.
-Some states offer fixed rates for executors, while others, like Illinois, pay them a “reasonable” fee proportional to the duties performed.
+Some states offer a standard rate to executors regardless of the complexity of the tasks undertaken, unlike Illinois, that pays them a “reasonable” fee that is proportional to the amount of work done.

 Role of Federal Law in Executor Duties